erenard/presentation/jstoolchain/slides.md

 ].g_col1.g_row2[
 ### build systems

-- webpack first released in 2014
+- webpack was first released in 2014
 - Rollup is the new kid on the block
 ].g_col2.g_row2[
 .container[